Behavioral Signals, Responsibility Design

 Problem

-Low birth rates limit responsibility learning through sibling relationships
+Low birth rates limit responsibility learning through sibling relationships.

-Low birth rates limit responsibility learning through sibling relationships
+Low birth rates limit responsibility learning through sibling relationships.

 South Korea ranks last worldwide in fertility: 0.72